agent18/agent18.github.io/_posts/2021-08-10-the-way-forward-ea-3.markdown

 <!-- "personal fit" was the most important thing...
 Peter also seemed to -->
 <!-- suggest a route based on personal fit, but I never got it. -->

-## Upskilling to get a foot in the door
+## Upskilling To Get A Foot In The Door

 I recently wrote about [EA skills](/ea-skills-2.html) needed based on a discussion with a couple of "EA people".
 Skills listed include things like